jeffrycascate/Security-Helpers/PayLoaders/README.md

 Steps

 1. Run BurpSuite.
-2. Go section "Proxy "
+2. Go section "Proxy"

- Note: You can use machine called "Bike" that by Hack the Box
+ Note: You can use virtual machine called "Bike" that by Hack the Box